jfredett/hazel/LOG.md

 Hi from a worktree.
 This worktree will track work on the 'movegen-v2', which is a new approach to tracking gamestate and generating moves.
 I expect this branch to merge once over it's lifespan.
 I'm running a few of these worktrees simultaneously, experimenting with the model, we'll see if it works.

+# 8-OCT-2024

+## 1827 - movegen-v2

+Got some initial work done getting a better game-tracking structure in place (`HalfPly`) and tying it to the existing `Move` struct.
+I also was able to abstract away a lot of the board rep stuff behind some interfaces.

+Remaining is to organize the various `move` related code and start tearing out the old crappy stuff and building something better.
+I briefly took a look in `notation-spike` at doing some const-time notation stuff, but I'm stymied by the half-implementation there.

+I've got plenty to do on this side now that the HalfPly work is done, I can start to build up the `Line` struct and build up to something that'll replace the current `Game` struct.

+Once that's done, I can start work on a movegen/legality checker.
+I think I want to build this as a collection of small services, one to generate all moves (no legality checking), a second to check for legality independently, and later evaluation services that can provide various evaluations, these evaluation tools can be tagged and run independently to compare them to each other in situ.
+The main process will spawn a process which has the engine backend and the some frontend that tracks boardstate, options-per-engine, etc. The main process can then spawn whatever child processes it likes based on the request from the Engine.

+It makes sense in my head, which means it almost certainly won't make sense anywhee else, but that's how it always goes.